Alzheimer’s and Coping Strategies: Tools for Family Carers

 Alzheimer’s Disease is a challenging journey, but there are coping strategies that can help family caregivers navigate through it.

-By understanding the disease and building a strong support system, caregivers can find and guidance.
+By understanding the disease and building a strong support system, caregivers can find strength and guidance.

 Developing effective communication strategies and creating a structured daily routine can also bring stability to their loved ones’ lives.